firefly-iii/docs/docs/docs/data-importer/installation/self-hosted.md

 ## Accessing the data importer

 You can access the data importer at [http://localhost/](http://localhost/).
-If this URL is taken by Firefly III already, make sure your server configuration accepts both.
+If this URL is taken by Firefly III already, validate your server configuration accepts both.
 This is called a "virtual host", and out of the scope of this installation guide.

 ![Opening screen of the data importer.](images/opening.png)